danielamariei/talks/rest-mvc-express/README.md

 =====

 ### Introduction
-The purpose of this talk is to review some of the basics that we deal with when developing software for the WWW.
+In this talk we review some of the basics aspects that we deal with when developing software for the World Wide Web (WWW).
 Some of the topics that are discussed include:

 * What a Pattern is and the different types;
 * The MVC Architectural Pattern;